perfsonar/docs/manage_update.rst

 Special Upgrade Notes
 =====================
-* 4.0 can run on both CentOS 6 and CentOS 7.
+* perfSONAR 4.0 can run on both CentOS 6 and CentOS 7.
 If you wish to migrate an existing CentOS 6 host to CentOS 7 see the instructions at :doc:`install_migrate_centos7`.